 The original design team built a physical model of the building to test for the most effective daylighting strategy.
-85% of regularly occupied spaces in the building are daylit, which reduces the need for artificial lighting and energy use.
+Of the regularly occupies spaces in the building, 85% are daylit, which reduces the need for artificial lighting and energy use.
 The main exhibit halls can be entirely lit by daylight.
 The DLCC was the first convention center to implement daylighting on such an extensive scale.